Künstlerische Praxis als Beziehungsspinnerei

 The first KIN-SHIP-ING poses theatre maker Anta Helena Recke and choreographer Mario Lopes an obvious question about a common language.
 How, in creating new connections and collaborations, do artists from the so-called Global South and the diasporas establish mutual understandings, not just verbally between, for instance, German and Portuguese speakers, but also concerning notions like Africa, black, solidarity and art?

 In the second KIN-SHIP-ING session, we observe observation itself and with it the observer and the observed.
 In her lecture performance, the Delhi-based artist and amateur astronomer, Rohini Devasher, guides us past celestial bodies through conjunctions of time, place and events; mapping constellations that reposition events on and from earth, and highlights the necessity to unlearn if we want to see what is actually there.
 She will be joint in a sonic collaboration by Legion Seven.

 The third KIN-SHIP-ING is dedicated to the arguably most fundamental process of (not just human) life: breathing.
-Pulmonographies is a collaborative and performative research project, represented in Basel by South African writer Stacy Hardy.
+Pulmonographies is a collaborative and performative research project, represented in Basel by South African writer Stacy Hardy in exchange with the queer, disabled, afrolatinx Stand-Up Comedian, Edwin Ramirez.
 In a polyphonic performance lecture, we will explore the biographies, geographies and shared histories of breath/lessness.
 Starting point: colonial histories and postcolonial politics of tuberculosis in South Africa.